Table of Contents

 Now that we have set up our VREF, Let’s Calibrate Our X Y Z Steppers.

-Now that our test cube printed.
-Let’s grab our calipers, and measure the sides of X Y Z. Take note to measure above you your first three layers.
+- Now that our test cube printed.
+Let’s grab our calipers and measure the sides of X Y Z. Take note to measure above you your first three layers.
 If you have an elephant’s foot on the bottom of your print, this will throw off the measurement.
 Make sure you are using a slight amount of pressure.
-Take note of you X Y Z measurements.
+Take note of your X Y Z measurements.

 Saving Your New X Y Z Steps

-Remember to send M500 to save your new steps too your firmware.
+- Remember to send M500 to save your new steps to your firmware.

 Reprint And Verify